 Wait.
 What in the wild, wild world of sports is an “ADM”?!?!

 ADM stands for “alternative delivery method.”
 This is Texas’s fancypantsed term for a way to get the same information into a student’s head besides straight out of a horse’s, ahem, instructor’s mouth.

-Pre-internet, these courses were delivered on video, and by video I mean VHS.
+Pre-internet, courses were delivered on video, and by video, I mean VHS.